The Private Equity Review: Argentina

 Having said this, depending on the industry in which the target operates, prior approval or post-closing filings may be required to implement the transaction.

 Also, provided it entails a change of control, the transaction could be subject to merger control.
 There is currently a post-closing merger control system in Argentina.
 Therefore, if required, obtaining antitrust clearance is usually reflected as a post-closing obligation.
 Pursuant to a relatively recent amendment in applicable law, however, Argentina's merger control system should switch to a pre-closing system in the near future.
+In fact, a new bill has been submitted to the National Congress pursuant to which, if approved, the pre-closing system would become operative within 90 days.

 In the case of listed target companies, the Capital Markets Law and the rules of the Argentine Securities Exchange Commission (CNV) will apply.
 Should the transaction entail a change of control in terms of the CNV rules, the purchaser will be required to issue a mandatory tender offer in favour of the remaining shareholders of the company, as provided in the CNV rules.
 In terms of mechanics, the tender offer needs to be launched immediately after a binding agreement is reached.

 Asset transfers, if considered as the total or partial transfer of a business unit, will make the acquiring company jointly and severally liable with the seller for all pre-closing liabilities of the business.
 Likewise, asset deals are not different from share deals in terms of exposure to pre-closing liabilities.
-The Bulk Transfer Law, and other regulations, establish proceedings that, if fully followed, limit the successor company's liability for pre-closing periods (commercial liabilities and certain liabilities regarding federal taxes only).
+The Bulk Transfer Law and other regulations establish proceedings that, if fully followed, limit the successor company's liability for pre-closing periods (commercial liabilities and certain liabilities regarding federal taxes only).
 The Bulk Transfer Law proceeding entails publishing notices in favour of creditors and, if fully followed, notifying the Argentine tax authorities of the transfer.
 The fact that the publicity of the process may increase the seller's exposure and does not limit all pre-closing liabilities usually acts as a disincentive to follow the Bulk Transfer Law proceeding when solvency of the seller is not at stake or adequate guarantees are provided to the buyer.

 i Acquisition of control and minority interests